f2r/simplehttp/README.md

 # SimpleHTTP
 Simple HTTP client

-Simplehttp aims to be the simplest HTTP requesting library without breaking compatibility between two versions.
+Simplehttp aims to be the simplest HTTP requesting library with strict forward compatibility.
+SimpleHTTP v2.0 will never exist !
-If an incompatible functionality is added, it will be created as an additional class or namespace.
+SimpleHTTP, however, may evolve (and will), and if an incompatible functionality is added, it will be created as an additional class or namespace.

-This is the end of conflicted versions like "guzzle syndrome".
+This is the end of conflicted versions like "guzzle dependency hell".

-In addition, SimpleHttp comes with a "safeRequest" mode to protect from Server Side Request Forgery (SSRF).
+In addition, SimpleHttp comes with a Server Side Request Forgery protection (SSRF).

 ## GET request
 ```php